mat-docs/mtap-docs/Helm/2019.2/README.md

 ### Global variables

-There is a Global section in the values yaml file to define common parameters to all the services of the TAP platform.
+There is a Global section in the values yaml file to define common parameters to all the services of the Telemetry Analytics Platform Platform.
 Some of these parameters are essential to be able to run our platform, like Kafka broker, relational database or InfluxDB url.

 Example: